MagentaSketches/100-days-of-code/log.md

 **Thoughts**

 I didn't Google once to complete any of it.
 I used documentation and did refer to first prototype for help.

+### Day 6: Wednesdaym June 16, 2021

+**Today's Progress**:
+Set up design document for personal project

+**Thoughts**
+Design doc is rough draft and may add to the backlog as I think of more features not part of the MVP